 Carbon black + alkylated phenol

 Secondary aryl amines or alkylated phenols with carbon show antagonistic effects.
 Carbon black has holes and functional groups on the surface.
 So, it can absorb other stabilizers.
-This makes less availability of stabilizer.
+This makes less availability of stabilizers.

 Synergistic stabilizers show a greater total effect than the sum of the individual effect.
 There are two types of synergism as “Homo-synergism” and “Hetero-synergism”.
 Homo-synergism involves two stabilizers of unequal activity operated by the same mechanism.
 Hetero-synergism generates by the cooperating effect of two or more antioxidants acting by different mechanisms.
 Hetero-synergism can be observed when mixing chain-breaking antioxidants and preventing antioxidants.

-There are some antioxidants that have two or more kinds of antioxidants activity associated with the same molecules.
+There are some antioxidants that have two or more kinds of antioxidant activity associated with the same molecules.
 It is called “Auto-synergism”

 Read more about polymer degradation and stability here.